 Perth: getting around

-When you book coach travel to Perth with megabus you can expect things like free WiFi onboard and a 20kg luggage allowance to cover all your packing.
+When you book coach travel to Perth with megabus you can usually expect things like free WiFi* onboard and a 20kg luggage allowance to cover all your packing.
 You can find out more about what’s included on our onboard facilities page.

 Once you get to Perth, the best place to start is the VisitScotland Perth iCentre.
 It’s right in the city centre, on the pedestrianised High Street.
 You can pop in and get your bearings with maps, leaflets, and recommendations on things to do.
 You can book tickets for various attractions here, too.

 From here, the city is really easy to explore on foot.
 Keep walking along High Street and you’ll reach the bank of the River Tay.
 Or, branch off and head to streets like South Street, George Street and St John’s Street, which is where the bulk of Perth’s shops, cafés and restaurants are

 Perth may not be the clubbing capital of Scotland, but this city certainly has its fair share of decent pubs and bars.
 The Old Ship Inn on the High Street is the place to head if only a ‘proper’ pub will do, and The Bothy is worth a visit if you’re in the market for a decent dinner.
 The Green Room on Canal Street is the place for live music, and The Venue on St John’s Street teams music, food and a great selection of gin – much to the delight of the locals.
 Last but not least, Perth Concert Hall is the one for theatre shows and music concerts.
 It’s the circular, glass-fronted building on Mill Street – you can’t miss it.